 - If a couple has been living separately for any period during their partnership, they should provide evidence of the length of the periods of separation, the reasons for them, and how their relationship was maintained during the periods of separation, such as letters, itemised telephone accounts or e-mail messages.

-- Evidence about whether the partnership is genuine and stable may include but is not limited to, original or certified copies of documents and any other information such as:
+- Evidence about whether the partnership is genuine and stable may include but is not limited to documents and any other information such as:

 - a marriage certificate for the parties;